altocodenl/tagaway/readme.md

    10. `test`: loads the test suite.

 3. Auth
    1. `retrieve csrf`: takes no arguments.
 Calls `get /csrf`.
 In case of non-403 error, calls `snackbar`; otherwise, it sets `Data.csrf` to either the CSRF token returned by the call, or `false` if the server replied with a 403.
 Also invokes `read hash` to kick off the navigation after we determine whether the user is logged in or not.
-Finally, it invokes `query account`.
+Finally, if there was no error, it invokes `query account`.
    3. `login`: calls `post /auth/login.
-In case of error, calls `snackbar`; otherwise, it calls `clear authInputs`, updates `Data.csrf` and invokes `goto page State.redirect`.
+In case of error, calls `snackbar`; otherwise, it calls `clear authInputs`, updates `Data.csrf`, invokes `query account` and invokes `goto page State.redirect`.
    4. `logout`: takes no arguments.
 Calls `post /auth/logout`).
 In case of error, calls `snackbar`; otherwise, calls `reset store` (with truthy `logout` argument) and invokes `goto page login`.
    5. `signup`: calls `post /auth/signup`.
-In case of error, calls `snackbar`; otherwise, it calls `clear authInputs` and updates `Data.csrf` and invokes `goto page State.redirect`.
+In case of error, calls `snackbar`; otherwise, it calls `clear authInputs`, updates `Data.csrf`, invokes `query account` and invokes `goto page State.redirect`.
    6. `recover`: calls `post /auth/recover`.
 In case of error, only calls `snackbar`; otherwise, it calls `clear authInputs`, invokes `goto page login` and invokes `snackbar`.
    7. `reset`: calls `post /auth/reset`.
 In case of error, only calls `snackbar`; otherwise it calls `rem Data.tokens`, `clear authInputs`, `goto page login` and `snackbar`.
    8. `delete account`: calls `post /auth/delete`.
 In case of error, only calls `snackbar`; otherwise it calls `reset store true`, `goto page login` and `snackbar`.